Boult Wade Tennant

 • PCT see previous section

-The European Patent Office is an interesting example that has elements of both systems.
-The European Patent Office grants a patent, but we must “validate” this patent for it to have any effect.
 Historically, we validated the patent individually in each country you chose, for example in the UK, Germany and France.
-Now, we can validate a unitary patent that covers most, but not all, member states of the European Union.
+In this sense, the EPO acts like the second type of regional patent discussed above.
+However, we now have a further option to validate a Unitary Patent that covers most, but not all, member states of the European Union (see section below).
 States not signed up to the Unitary Patent may still be validated nationally in addition to obtaining the Unitary Patent.
-Also, there is no obligation to use a Unitary Patent as validations in Unitary Member states may be made nationally instead.
-So, to cover the UK, France and Germany, we would have the choice of either validating separately in each country or validating in the UK and as a unitary patent (that will cover France, Germany and most other EU states).
+There is no obligation to use a Unitary Patent as validations in Unitary Member states may be made nationally instead.
+So, to cover the UK, France and Germany, we would have the choice of either validating separately in each country or validating in the UK and as a Unitary Patent (that will cover France, Germany and most other EU states).

 Relevant sectors